 The SSA’s medical guide, which is the Blue Book, has listings for different body systems and different conditions.
 Each condition has specific requirements or criteria that have to be met in order for an individual to be approved for Social Security Disability benefits.

-While there is no set listing for shoulder pain, there are listings for underlying medical conditions that cause shoulder pain and shoulder problems.
+all While there is no set listing for shoulder pain, there are listings for underlying shoulder disabilities that cause shoulder pain and shoulder problems.
 Your medical records and documentation should prove and focus on the underlying cause of your shoulder pain.
 That medical condition is what the Disability Determination Services will sue to match with your records during the claim process to determine if you do meet the eligibility criteria to be approved for disability benefits.

 There are several sections in the Blue Book that could apply to the cause of your shoulder pain.
 Here are just a few of those listings: